langchain-ai/langchain/libs/partners/ibm/README.md

 # langchain-ibm

-This package provides the integration between LangChain and IBM Watson AI through the `ibm-watsonx-ai` SDK.
+This package provides the integration between LangChain and IBM watsonx.ai through the `ibm-watsonx-ai` SDK.

 ## Installation